The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/leveling-guide.md

 ## Levels 68-77

-We get our first combo finisher at level 68, which changes how we use Enchanted Moulinet in AOE situations.
+We get our first combo finisher at level 68, which changes how we use Enchanted Moulinet in AoE situations.
 Verholy/Verflare can be used when we have accumulated three Mana Stacks via our enchanted melee combo steps or Enchanted Moulinet, but the stacks disappear if we use any other GCD.
 Therefore, we want to make sure that we have at least 60|60 mana before using Enchanted Moulinet so we can combo three Enchanted Moulinet into Verholy or Verflare, both of which do AoE damage.

 Our single target rotation does not change aside from the addition of Verholy/Verflare at the end of our melee combo.